The Recovery Village Ridgefield Welcome Guide

 Each day, we provide three well-balanced meals, prepared by a private chef and reviewed by a dietician.
-Typically, you will have a few different meals to choose from for breakfast, lunch and dinner, with vegetarian options available.
-Three snacks a day are also provided.
+Typically, you will have a few different meals to choose from for breakfast, lunch and dinner.
 No outside snacks or meals are permitted in the facility.
 If you have any food allergies, please let us know prior to your arrival so we can appropriately accommodate you.

 Rooms at The Recovery Village Ridgefield provide a comfortable place to rest during your recovery.
 The center includes single and double rooms and cottages (three bedrooms per cottage).
 All rooms include shared bathrooms, and cottages are equipped with kitchens.
 The number of residents in each room may vary depending on your individual treatment stage and care needs.

 A Day in the Life

 Your days at The Recovery Village Ridgefield will be spent learning how to live free from drug and alcohol use.
 You’ll find new hobbies, make lasting connections with others and rediscover your own personal interests without relying on substances.

 As you move through the different levels of care, your daily life will change as you gain new insight and advance through treatment.
 Depending on the level of care, your day may include group and individual therapy sessions, recreational activities and more.
 While no two programs are exactly alike, you can expect personalized care and healing groups throughout your stay.